 Clinical trials are often intended for people who have specific medical conditions in the hopes of seeing how they respond to new treatments.
 However, some clinical trials also recruit healthy adults as a control group.

-If you don’t mind being a guinea pig, you can find clinical trials by searching on the National Institutes of Health database or this Food and Drug Administration page.
-In either case, use the search words “healthy” or “normal” to find trials recruiting healthy volunteers.
+If you don’t mind being a guinea pig, you can find clinical trials by searching on ClinicalTrials.gov.
+Use the advanced search feature to find trials that accept healthy volunteers.

 3. Round up scrap metal

 If you have access to a truck or trailer, you can collect old metal items and head to your local scrap yard.

 You need to do a little research to learn which items can be scrapped and where to find them.
 But this can be a lucrative niche for those who know what they’re doing.